GBSEcom/Ruby/docs/PaymentApi.md

 timestamp = 789 # Integer | Epoch timestamp in milliseconds in the request from a client system.
 Used for Message Signature generation and time limit (5 mins).

-message_signature = "message_signature_example" # String | Used to ensure the request has not been tampered with during transmission.
-The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
-For more information, refer to the supporting documentation on the Developer Portal.

 transaction_id = "transaction_id_example" # String | Gateway transaction identifier as returned in the parameter ipgTransactionId

 payload = SwaggerClient::SecondaryTransaction.new # SecondaryTransaction |

 opts = {
+  message_signature: "message_signature_example", # String | Used to ensure the request has not been tampered with during transmission.
+The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
+For more information, refer to the supporting documentation on the Developer Portal.
   store_id: "store_id_example" # String | an optional outlet id for clients that support multiple store in the same developer app
 }

 begin
   #Use this to capture/complete a transaction.
 Partial postauths are allowed.
-  result = api_instance.perform_payment_post_authorisation(content_type, client_request_id, api_key, timestamp, message_signature, transaction_id, payload, opts)
+  result = api_instance.perform_payment_post_authorisation(content_type, client_request_id, api_key, timestamp, transaction_id, payload, opts)
   p result
 rescue SwaggerClient::ApiError => e
   puts "Exception when calling PaymentApi->perform_payment_post_authorisation: #{e}"